AtheosGame/AtheosGame.github.io/Game/Shadow/Shadow.md

 You can use one slot for each organ type.
 Each Organ will grant you a **unique ability.** (E.g. "Blaze Dragon's" lungs allow you to throw a fireball every 15' while the "Lion's heart" brings you back to life with 10% health once per dungeon run).
 You can swap Organs before every run, but never during a dungeon run.

-**Skins:**
-Skins are the most important upgrade on a character, akin to a **Class** in similar games.
-Each Skin will provide you with a **special ability** or attack and many **perceptual buffs** to the skin's areas of expertise.
-There are many skins, all belonging to the humanoid version of the bosses of the game, which you as a Shadow can possess after killing them.
-Each focuses on one of the three aspects of the game: **Damage dealing, Tanking or Support** abilities.
-Choose wisely a skin that synergies with your Organs and items.

 **Inventory:**
 As a player, you have a **limitless inventory** in which you can store Shadows, Organs, Skins and Items.